Jack N. Darby ES History

 Jack N. Darby Elementary School was completed in 1988 and inaugurated on October 14, 1988.
 The school initially educated students in kindergarten through sixth grade, then had students preschool age to sixth grade, and now has students from preschool age to fifth grade.

 The school is located in the Hario Housing Area approximately forty-five minutes from the main US Naval Base in Sasebo.
 Originally, Darby School was an annex of E. J. King School.
 During its first years, the school had a staff of four classroom teachers and a special education teacher.
-There were also specialists for physical education, music, computer education and host nation.
+There were also specialists for physical education, music, computer education, and host nation.
 Special services were provided on an itinerant basis from E. J. King.
 The principal, assistant principal, and counselor served both schools.
-The total enrollment for the 1989-90 school year was 100 students.
+The total enrollment for the 1989-90 school year was less than 100 students; however, by the 1992-93 school year the enrollment reached 200 students.

 The school is the “Home of the Dolphins”, and the school colors are navy and light blue.